dothework/bloc-skill-sample-nodejs-flash-briefing/Readme.md

 2. Deploy to the API Gateway.

-3. Edit the `url` key:value pair in ```./skill.json```.
-Replace the existing value of `https://aaaaaaaaaa.execute-api.us-east-1.amazonaws.com/prod/alexaFBSkillQuoteToday` with your API endpoint from step 2 above.
+3. Edit the url value in ```./skill.json```.
+Replace the existing value  `https://aaaaaaaaaa.execute-api.us-east-1.amazonaws.com/prod/alexaFBSkillQuoteToday` with your API endpoint from step 2 above.

 4. Deploy the skill by running the following command: